Becoming a Bear Smart Community

-Sylvia Dolson, the executive director of the Get Bear Smart Society, says this: “It’s important to understand that there is no need to reinvent the wheel.
+Sylvia Dolson, the past executive director of the Get Bear Smart Society, says this: “It’s important to understand that there is no need to reinvent the wheel.
 Many communities have successfully launched effective BearSmart organizations.
 With the help of colleagues from all over North America, we have analyzed and synthesized what works and what doesn’t in order to provide the following guidelines that can help you start a BearSmart movement in your community.”

 Here in British Columbia, we have adopted a Bear Smart Community Program to guide municipalities in becoming a recognized Bear Smart community.
 Currently, BC has nine recognized Bear Smart Communities including Kamloops, Squamish, Lions Bay, Whistler, Port Alberni, Naramata, New Denver, Coquitlam, and Port Hardy..